lexandro/jenkins_lib/README.md

-# jenkins_lib
+# jenkins lib
 Extension library for Jenkins DSL plugin

-This repository is a demonstration for Jenkins DSL plugin adding extra functionality to the closures.
+This repository is a demonstration for Jenkins DSL plugin as adding extra functionality to the closures.

 The usage description is available on my blog: